-My dating life – the internet helped me connect with a community of men
+Real life: “Online dating helped me connect with a community of men”

 I first created a profile on Gaydar in the early 2000s, not long after it started – it was only available on desktop at that time.
 I didn’t have a proper laptop back then, but I was using an internet box for access through my TV, it was a cheaper way to access the internet at that time.

 There were a few dates and booty-calls, but friendships were also made.
 Sometimes, sex wasn’t even involved!
-I wonder if this is lost since the birth of the app-based dating sites?
+I wonder if this has been lost since the birth of the app-based dating sites?

 You see, back in the day – only a bit over a decade ago, but now seems like a lifetime – your Gaydar profile had content.
 It was like a mini Facebook profile.
 I probably used to have more information on my Gaydar profile than I do on my current Facebook profile – I don’t want a work colleague knowing the type of guy that I’m attracted to, or what I do under the duvet.

 A Gaydar profile could really open a person up.
 Most people had a picture on their profile, so – in a gay fish-pond like the Glasgow scene was in the 2000s – you were regularly bumping into people whose profile you’d seen on Gaydar.
 Gaydar was pretty much it at the time.